akshaykale17/Hotel_Management_DBMS/README.md

 Use Xampp or Lampp to run the project.

-Run the server apache server at your PC's 8080 port and for the bakend it is you would need phpmyadmin so that database will work properly.
+Run the server apache server at your PC's 8080 port and for the backend it is you would need phpmyadmin so that database will work properly.

 Project Members-